 There are many strategic tactics you can take advantage of to build your credit score.
 Some, like paying your bills on time each month, take a while to actually register as positive momentum in that magical number.
-Others, however, are relatively quick fixes that can easily give your credit the boost you’re looking for.
+However, others are relatively quick fixes that can easily give your credit the boost you’re looking for.

-Increasing your credit limit is one of those simple tips.
+Asking for a credit limit increase is one of those simple tips.
 It takes just a few minutes on the phone and could very well raise your score within the next 30 days.

-This is an especially smart move if you’re trying to improve your credit to qualify for a loan or get better interest rates.
+This is a brilliant move if you’re trying to improve your credit to qualify for a loan or get better interest rates.
 But like any strategy, you need to put a little thought behind how you do it.

-Here’s the lowdown on when it’s a good idea to ask for a credit line increase and how to prepare yourself for the conversation with your creditor for the best chance of success.
+Here’s the lowdown on when it’s a good idea to request a credit line increase and how to prepare yourself for the conversation with your creditor for the best chance of success.

-Before you call your credit card company asking them for a credit limit increase, it’s important for you to understand how this move affects your credit.
+Before you call your credit card company requesting a credit limit increase, it’s important to understand how this move affects your credit.

 Credit utilization is the amount of credit you have access to compared to the amount you actually use.